slaleye/shopware-6-plugins/README.md

 https://academy.shopware.com/courses/developer-training-basic-english

-Clone this repos in your <Shopware Installation Root>/custom/
+Clone this repos in your ShopwareInstallationRoot/custom/